0xsalt/patches/README.md

 patches
 =======

-patches for stuff I've contributed to
+Patches for stuff I've contributed to.

+See my blog at http://0xsalt.blogspot.com for specific references to these patches.